 When you lose a tooth, deciding on a tooth replacement option may seem overwhelming.
 If you’ve had a missing tooth for awhile, you already know how much it can affect the quality of your life.

-That’s why Dr. Chad Hines offers dental implants in our Dental Care at Moon Valley dentist office.
+That’s why Dr. Chad Hines, DDS offers dental implants in Phoenix.
 Implants are a state-of-the-art teeth replacement treatment that give you a stable, secure artificial tooth that will last for many years.

-If you have questions about dental implants in Phoenix, AZ and would like to discuss replacing a single tooth or an entire arch, call Dental Care at Moon Valley to schedule an implant appointment today!
+If you have questions about dental implants in North Phoenix and would like to discuss replacing a single tooth or an entire arch, call Dental Care at Moon Valley to schedule an implant appointment today!
 Dr. Hines will discuss all the tooth replacement options with you and help you make the best decision about your treatment.